-Every year since 2011, pupils and their teachers have been following in the footsteps of researchers.
+Every year, since 2011, pupils and their teachers follow in researchers' footsteps.

 What are hypotheses, data and proof?
-How do you conduct an experiment?
+How do we conduct an experiment?
 Or disseminate its results?
-These are the types of question that the children and their teachers will be invited to ask.
+These are the types of questions that the children and their teachers are invited to ask.

 The project Be a Scientist is the result of a collaboration between educational institutions from both sides of the French-Swiss border: the University of Geneva (Physiscope and Laboratory of Didactics and Science Epistemology), the department of Public Education (Geneva) and the Ministry of Education (France).
 It introduces children, aged from 9 to 12, to the scientific research process as they study a mysterious box that they are not allowed to open.

 - Two half-days of teachers' training about how to conduct the project in the classroom

 - One visit to CERN or to the Physiscope at the University of Geneva for the pupils

 - A final conference at the Globe (CERN) for pupils to share their results